What the C-suite wants: 24 must-have HR software metrics

 11. Employee engagement and eNPS

-Employee engagement has been decisively connected to a whole array of positive HR and organisation outcomes.
-In particular, organisations with more engaged employees are 23% more profitable than their peers.
+Employee engagement has been decisively connected to an array of positive HR and organisation outcomes.
+In fact, Gallup has found that organisations with more engaged employees are 23% more profitable than their peers.
 For most C-suite execs, this makes engagement and the employee net promoter score (eNPS) an important priority.

-Look for human resource management software that can track employee engagement or can integrate seamlessly to third-party engagement tools.
+Look for HR software that can track employee engagement or can integrate seamlessly to third-party engagement tools.

 12. Succession planning reporting

-With the right HR software, you can conduct sophisticated future-facing planning and analysis, to help the organisation build future readiness.
+With the right HR systems, you can conduct sophisticated planning and analysis to build future readiness.
 Succession planning metrics are often a holy grail for HR and business leaders because of the strategic importance of having the right senior leadership.

 • Bench strength